-Please contact us to tell us of the bereavement – we are here to offer you our full support.
-You can telephone us using the contact numbers provided under the ‘Money’ section and we will aim to give you any information that you may need.
+- Please contact us to tell us of the bereavement – we're here to offer you our full support.
+You can call us using the contact numbers at the bottom of the page, and we'll try to give you any information that you may need.

-If you are the Next of Kin or Personal Representative of the deceased’s Estate, we will need proof of identity from you.
-This is so that we know who we are writing to and that you are entitled to account details.
-If you have an account with us, we will only need your account number.
+- If you're the next of kin or personal representative of the deceased's estate, we'll need proof of identity from you.
+This is so that we know who we're writing to and that you're entitled to account details.
+If you have an account with us, we'll only need your account number.

-We will need a certified copy of the Death Certificate, a certified extract of the Will (if available) naming the Executors and we may need a copy of the Grant of Probate.
-If there is no valid Will or Executors have not been named in the Will, we will need a certified copy the Letters of Administration.
+- We'll need a certified copy of the death certificate, a certified extract of the will (if available) naming the executors, and we may need a copy of the grant of probate.
+If there is no valid will or no executors have been named in the will, we'll need a certified copy of the letters of administration.

 - Post Office official (UK)

 - FCA registered broker or introducer

 - Justice of the Peace, Commissioner of Oaths or Notary Public